-“type:URL_REQUEST is:error” will restrict the list to URL_REQUEST object with an error of some sort (red background).
+“type:URL_REQUEST is:error” will restrict the source list to URL_REQUEST objects with an error of some sort.
 Cache errors are often non-fatal, so you should generally ignore those, and look for a more interesting one.

 “type:URL_REQUEST sort:duration” will show the longest-lived requests first.
 This is often useful in finding hung or slow requests.

-For a list of other filter commands, you can mouse over the question mark on about:net-internals.
+For a list of other filter commands, you can mouse over the question mark on chrome://net-internals.

-Once you locate the problematic request, the next is to figure out where the problem is - it's often one of the last events, though it could also be related to response or request headers.
-You can use “source_dependency” links to drill down into other related sources, or up from layers below URL_REQUEST.
+Once you locate the problematic request, the next is to figure out where the problem is -- it's often one of the last events, though it could also be related to response or request headers.
+You can use

+source_dependency links to navigate between related sources.
 You can use the name of an event to search for the code responsible for that event, and try to deduce what went wrong before/after a particular event.
-Note that the event names used in net-internals are not the entire string names, so you should not do an entire string match.

 Some things to look for while debugging: